gxsshallot/react-native-full-image-picker/README.md

 * `sideType?: RNCamera.Constants.Type`: Side of camera, back or front.
 Valid in camera or video.
 * `flashMode?: RNCamera.Constants.FlashMode`: Flash mode.
 Valid in camera or video.

+You can use [react-native-general-actionsheet](https://github.com/gaoxiaosong/react-native-general-actionsheet) to show `ActionSheet` by same API and UI with `ActionSheetIOS`.

 ## Change Label

 You can import page and change `defaultProps` to modify labels globally: